Good to know

 5. Dismissing staff

-6. Deregister your limited partnership from the Commercial Register
+6. Deregister your limited company from the Business Register

 7. Submit your final VAT return